Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Introduction

 \begin{itemize} \item Current private learning benchmarks likely overestimate the value of public pretraining by fixating on settings with highly overlapping public and private data distributions. \item Public pretraining performs best with massively large models that cannot be run on end-user devices, thereby trading off one form of privacy (DP for the sensitive finetuning data) for another (the model's users have to outsource private data to a third party). \end{itemize}

-The different issues we raise are largely orthogonal to one another, and solving any one of them need not affect the others.
-For example, if we developed benchmarks that accurately reflect private workloads, the core issue of the potential sensitivity of pretraining data would remain.
+Each of the three issues we raise are largely orthogonal to one another, and solving any one of them need not affect the others.
+For example, even if we were to develop benchmarks that accurately reflect private workloads, the core issue of the potential sensitivity of pretraining data would remain.

+This work is a \emph{position paper}, which takes a critical view of the current state of the field and highlights several aspects we find problematic.
+We thus put forward a call for solutions from the community -- while we offer some broad suggestions on potential ways to address our concerns, we (intentionally) stop short of technically exploring solutions, as each of these challenges deserves significant attention beyond the scope of this article.